pikepdf/pikepdf/docs/api/models.rst

 can wrap it with a support model that adds features to ensure consistency with the PDF specification.

-pikepdf does not currently apply support models to "raw" objects automatically, but might do so in a future release (this would break backward compatibility).
+In version 2.x, did not apply support models to "raw" objects automatically.
+Version 3.x automatically applies support models to ``/Page`` objects.

 .. autoclass:: pikepdf.Page
     :members: